Medal.tv’s clipping service allows gamers to share the moments of their digital lives

 But that information is also valuable to esports organizations to determine where they need to allocate new resources.

-“Medal.tv Metrics is spectacular,” said Peter Levin, Chairman of the Immortals esports organization, in a statement.
+“Medal.tv Metrics is spectacular,” said Peter Levin, chairman of the Immortals esports organization, in a statement.
 “With it, any gaming organization gains clear, actionable insights into the organic reach of their content, and can build a roadmap to increase it in a measurable way.”

 The activity that Medal was seeing was impressive enough to attract the attention of investors led by Backed VC and Initial Capital.
-Ridge Ventures, Makers Fund, and Social Starts, all participated in the company’s $3.5 million round as well, with Alex Brunicki, a founding partner at Backed, and Matteo Vallone, principal at Initial, joining the company’s board.
+Ridge Ventures, Makers Fund and Social Starts participated in the company’s $3.5 million round as well, with Alex Brunicki, a founding partner at Backed, and Matteo Vallone, principal at Initial, joining the company’s board.

 “Emerging generations are experiencing moments inside games the same way we used to with sports and festivals growing up.
-Digital and physical identity are merging and the technology for gamers hasn’t evolved to support that.” said Alex Brunicki, partner at Backed.vc, in a statement.
+Digital and physical identity are merging and the technology for gamers hasn’t evolved to support that,” said Brunicki in a statement.

 Medal’s platform works with games like Apex Legends, Fortnite, Roblox, Minecraft and Oldschool Runescape (where DeWitte first cut his teeth in gaming).

 “Friends are the main driver of game discovery, and game developers benefit from shareable games as a result.
-Medal.tv is trying to enable that without the complexity of streaming” said Vallone, who previously headed up games for Google Play Europe, and now sits on the Medal board.
+Medal.tv is trying to enable that without the complexity of streaming,” said Vallone, who previously headed up games for Google Play Europe, and now sits on the Medal board.